 As part of Buffalo State College’s Patricia H. and Richard E. Garman Art Conservation Department’s 50th anniversary celebration this year, the Burchfield Penney Art Center is opening a comprehensive exhibit Friday, August 14, featuring works conserved by department faculty members and students.

 Along with watercolors spanning the career of Charles E. Burchfield, Fifty Years of Conservation of Cultural Heritage in Western New York contains an early twentieth-century platinum photographic print by Marie Thibaudeau, a painting by Seymour Drumlevitch, and a bronze sculpture by Charles Cary Rumsey.

-The exhibit also includes three oil paintings, a watercolor, and 3-D artifacts from Buffalo’s Albright-Knox Art Gallery and the Seneca-Iroquois National Museum in Salamanca, New York, that have been expertly conserved and restored by the department’s graduate students and faculty.
+The exhibit also includes two oil paintings and a watercolor painting on paper from the Albright-Knox Art Gallery in Buffalo, as well as a pair of moccasins, a basket, and two beaded purses from the Seneca-Iroquois National Museum in Salamanca, New York, that have been expertly conserved and restored by the department’s graduate students and faculty.

 “The very first pieces were conserved when the art conservation program was still located in Cooperstown, New York,” said Nancy Weekly, Burchfield Penney’s head of collections, who is overseeing the exhibition.
 “We’re thrilled to be able to highlight the department’s work on our collections, as well as those owned by other esteemed institutions.”

 Patrick Ravines, associate professor and director of the Garman Art Conservation Department, noted that the exhibit will inform the public of the many wonders and intricacies of preserving artifacts.